Previous | Next | Home

 Android Is Designed to Operate a Multitasking Mobile Computer

-It has been suggested that a good way to view the difference between an Android smartphone and the rival iPhone is that an iPhone is an iPod (music player) with a phone and some applications, but an Android is a computer with a phone.
-It is an overly simplistic description, but one that cuts to the heart of the matter.
+In the early days of Android's competition with the Apple iPhone for mobile device supremacy it was suggested that a good way to view the difference between an Android smartphone and an iPhone is that an iPhone is an iPod (music player) with a phone and some applications, but an Android is a computer with a phone.
+It was an overly simplistic description, but one that cut to the heart of the matter.
 Android was not adapted from some other task to run smartphones.
 It was designed from the ground up as a modern operating system for phones, tablets, and related embedded devices.

 A telling point is the issue of multitasking, which is a no-brainer for any modern computer.
-Google understood that from the beginning and figured out how to give Android users a multitasking experience even on devices that were too hardware limited (no swap space) to implement multitasking in the traditional way.
+Google understood that from the beginning and figured out how to give Android users a satisfying multitasking experience even on devices that were too hardware limited (no swap space) to implement multitasking in the traditional way.
 In contrast, Apple did not enable multitasking for app developers on the iPhone 3G (arguing that it wasn't important, and obfuscating the issue with largely irrelevant discussions of battery life), and only belatedly introduced a limited form of multitasking for the iPhone 4.
-This latter point of view makes some sense for a multimedia player, but not for a computer.
+Assuming that multitasking is not important makes some sense for a multimedia player with a phone, but not for a computer.
+Now, no one (not even Apple) doubts that mobile devices are computers that must be capable of multitasking.

 All Apps Are Created Equal